cleesmith/chrome_extensions/README.md

 intelligently handling different types of content like paragraphs, lists, and spacing.

-• It identifies messages from both the user and AI, marks them as "ME:" or "AI" respectively.
+• It identifies messages from both you and the AI, marks them as "ME:" or "AI" respectively.

 • The extension also captures references to any **Artifact** or **Canvas**